 Beyond Fox Rothschild

-Michael serves as an ad hoc member of the Board of Trustees for the Kessler Foundation, a leading organization in researching treatments for spinal and neurological injuries and conditions.
+Michael is a member of the Board of Trustees for the Kessler Foundation, a leading organization in researching treatments for spinal and neurological injuries and conditions.
 He also participates in the annual Duberstein Bankruptcy Moot Court Competition as a brief grader.